hpssjellis/navigating-covid-tweet-unroll/README.md

-# Town Guidelines for Homemade mask Wearing
+# Town Guidelines for Homemade Mask Wearing

 A letter to your town Mayor suggesting possible guidelines to help with supporting volunter or mandatory homemade mask wearing to reduce the spread of Covid-19